 View of the monastery from the front, on the side of the road from Jerusalem to Bethlehem.

 View of the structure from the east hill.
-The three story building, built in the 12th C, looks more like a fortress; it was designed this way to add protection to its residents.
+The three story building, built in the 12th century, looks more like a fortress; it was designed this way to add protection to its residents.

 The square bell tower rises over the monastery.